SpiralUBB/project/docs/api_V1.md

 ##### Query parameters
 `category` is the category to use when filtering.
 Can be specified multiple times to filter for multiple categories.

 `date_start` is the start of the interval to use when filtering.
-Only events tarting after this date will be shown.
+Only events starting after this date will be shown.

 `date_end` is the end of the interval to use when filtering.
 Only events starting before this date will be shown.